weng-lab/logojs-package/docs/alphabet.md

 ## Alphabet utilities

-LogosJ provides two utility functions to make generating custom alphabets easier in particular use cases.
+LogoJS provides two utility functions to make generating custom alphabets easier in particular use cases.

-The `loadGlyphComponents` function reads the optional **regex** field of each symbol in a custom alphabet and automatically populates the corresponding **component** field with built-in glyphs from LogosJ.
+The `loadGlyphComponents` function reads the optional **regex** field of each symbol in a custom alphabet and automatically populates the corresponding **component** field with built-in glyphs from LogoJS.
 If a symbol has a **component** field already but has no **regex** field, it will be left unchanged; however, if it has a **regex** field and a **components** field the contents of the **components** field will be overwritten.
 The regex field must only contain the letters A-Z and a-z and the digits 0-9.
 The function takes the following argument: